BitMind-AI/bittensor-mcp/DEVELOPMENT.md

    - Create a GitHub Release with automatically generated release notes
    - Publish the package to npm

-**Important Note**: This automated process only works for changes pushed to the main branch.
-If you need to create a release from another branch, you'll need to manually create and push a tag.
+**Important Note**: This automated process works for changes pushed to the main branch or the mcp-release-workflow-test branch.

+#### Re-running a Failed Release

+If the release workflow fails for any reason, you can re-run it without having to increment the version number:

+1. Go to the GitHub Actions tab in your repository
+2. Select the "Version Check and Tag" workflow
+3. Click "Run workflow"
+4. Select the branch containing the version you want to release
+5. Set "Force tag creation even if version has not changed" to "true"
+6. Click "Run workflow"

+This will create a new tag with the current version in package.json, even if it hasn't changed since the last commit.
+The tag creation process will automatically delete any existing tag with the same version before creating a new one.

 #### Manual Release (Alternative)